hexylena/selfd/readme.md

-# Counters
+# SelfD

-statsd for yourself
+statsd for urself

 sometimes you just want to monitor some of those small one-off statistics and do so in a low friction way (e.g. "how many times did I see the old style tram on this line" or "what level of headache am i currently experiencing" or "please track my stool consistency") that one usually has to make a google form, for.
 And then you have to make graphs and it's a whole thing and you just wish it was more automatic.